Josenewmano/CV/README.md

 Teacher to father to software developer.

 I’ve flirted with tech throughout my career, drawn to its power to engage, connect and innovate.
 The birth of my son led me to reassess, and I came to the realisation that, while education will always hold a special significance,  I desired more for my family, than afforded by my teaching role, and that I needed a new challenge with some other work that I found meaningful.
 Software development and the tech/ startup scene, with its open, people-first culture and exciting prospects for the future, seemed like the perfect choice.
-Having completed a **[Makers](https://github.com/makersacademy)** bootcamp, I’m ready for the next step.
+Having completed a **[Makers](https://github.com/makersacademy)** bootcamp, and landed my first role at **[Capgemini](https://www.capgemini.com/)** as a Backend Java Engineer, I'm looking to keep growing.

 ## Projects